-Most families will be glad of the extra space afforded by a Standard Room for 4-5, where a second room serves the dual purpose of living room and kids’ bedroom.
+Most families will be glad of the extra space afforded by a Standard or Superior Suite for 4-5, where a second room serves the dual purpose of living room and kids’ bedroom.

-Babysitting available by arrangement - see rates.
-English-speaking babysitters can be arranged if requested.
+Babysitting available by arrangement; English-speaking babysitters can be arranged if requested

 Remember baby and child equipment may be limited or need pre-booking